ethvedbitdesjan/VedaantJain/content/authors/admin/_index.md

     date_start: 2022-08-01
     date_end: 2024-05-01
     summary: |2-
-      - Led and collaborated across 10 AI project teams with 100+ students for clients including AMD
+      - Led and collaborated across 10 AI project teams with 100+ students, achieving a 91% project success rate for clients including AMD.
+Projects spanned:
-      - Projects spanned LLM-guided web crawling, virtual classrooms, chatbot development, and malware detection
+        1. LLM-guided web crawling: Implemented scalable data collection automated pipeline with custom scrappers and Mistral-7b for intelligent navigation.
+        2. Virtual classrooms: Developed a virtual classroom using Unity to support interactive teaching.
+Developed chatbots with LlamaIndex and llama-2 for answering students questions using avatars.
+        3. Malware detection: Collected Novel Dataset for AMD with hardware counters on systems with and without malware.
+Implemented a baseline LSTM for identifying randomware with 70% accuracy.

-      - Worked with PyTorch DDP for distributed training on AWS SageMaker; used hardware counters for malware detection
+      - Implemented distributed training on AWS SageMaker using PyTorch DDP, reducing LLM fine-tuning time.
   - position: Undergraduate Researcher
     company_name: Kreiman Lab - Harvard Medical School
     company_url: ''